larsbi/DynUG-Fabric-Workshop-V2/Lab 5 – Create semantic model which is our Gold layer.md

 <img width="948" height="635" alt="image" src="https://github.com/user-attachments/assets/d4fa212b-646f-442c-9ed0-58c168f6b08a" />

-Make sure your report is attached to the task "Data visualize"

 # Final result

 Go back to the workspace and you have now created your small Fabric project, and the content of the workspace should look like this: